 One ounce (28g) of raw chia seeds contains 4.4g of protein and 8.6g of fat with 0.9g saturated fats, 0.6g monounsaturated fats and 6.5g polyunsaturated fats.
 They are considerably higher in omega-3's compared to omega-6's.
 One ounce of chia seeds contains 137 calories.

-Flax are high in phytoestrogens, which may or may not be beneficial for some people.
+Flax are high in lignans, a source of phytoestrogens, which may or may not be beneficial for some people.
 Chia seeds are a better alternative over flax if you are wanting to reduce dietary estrogen precursors.
 Flax seeds are known for their very high ratio of omega-3 fatty acids, essential nutrients for proper neurological functioning and cardiovascular health.

-The seeds are a good source of thiamine, calcium, selenium, copper, manganese, phosphorus and potassium and are very high in magnesium.
+The seeds are a good source of manganese, selenium, copper and phosphorus and are particularly high in thiamine and magnesium.

 One ounce (28g) of raw flax seeds contains 5.1g of protein and 11.8g of fat with 1g saturated fats, 2.1g monounsaturated fats and 8g polyunsaturated fats.
 They are considerably higher in omega-3's compared to omega-6's with total omega-3 fatty acid content of 6388 mg vs.1655 mg of omega-6.
 One ounce of flax seeds contains 150 calories.

 Whole raw sesame seeds come in both brown and black varieties and are native to parts of Africa although they have naturalized to many other parts of the world, especially tropical locations.
 Sesame is considered to be one of the oldest oilseed crops used since human existence.